Stockholm: History

+During this time, Carl Michael Bellman and Joseph Martin Kraus helped develop the city's music, a process further accelerated by the founding of the Royal Swedish Opera.
+Various artists and writers became prominent, funded by the king and other cultural patrons like Carl Gustaf Tessin; the two aforementioned figures laid the base for Sweden's Nationalmuseum at this time.
+Science also became prevalent; renowned figures like Carl Linnaeus and Anders Celsius spent time in Stockholm, and various research institutes, like the Stockholm Observatory, were founded.

-By the second half of the 19th century, Stockholm had regained its leading economic role.
-New industries emerged and Stockholm was transformed into an important trade and service centre as well as a key gateway point within Sweden.
+The early nineteenth century saw a major economic decline of Stockholm and Sweden as a whole, but by the second half of the nineteenth century, Stockholm had regained its leading economic role.
+New industries emerged with industrialisation and Stockholm was transformed into an important trade and service centre as well as a key gateway point within Sweden.
 The population also grew dramatically during this time, mainly through immigration.
-At the end of the 19th century, less than 40% of the residents were Stockholm-born.
-Settlement began to expand outside the city limits.
-The 19th century saw the establishment of a number of scientific institutes, including the Karolinska Institutet.
-The General Art and Industrial Exposition was held in 1897.
-From 1887 to 1953 the Old Stockholm telephone tower was a landmark; originally built to link phone lines, it became redundant after these were buried, and it was later used for advertising.
+At the end of the nineteenth century, less than 40% of the residents were Stockholm-born, with most migrants being from poorer rural Sweden; major settlement began to expand outside the historical city limits.
+The nineteenth century also saw the establishment of a number of scientific institutes and universities, including the Karolinska Institutet and KTH Royal Institute of Technology.
+The General Art and Industrial Exposition was held in 1897, drawing international attention.
+From 1887 to 1953 the Old Stockholm telephone tower was a landmark; originally built to link phone lines, it became redundant after these were buried, and it was later used for advertising before its demolition in the twentieth century.
+The early twentieth century also saw the creation of the Nobel Prizes, some of Stockholm's most renowned institutions.

-Stockholm became a modern, technologically advanced, and ethnically diverse city in the latter half of the 20th century.
-Many historical buildings were torn down during the modernist era, including substantial parts of the historical district of Klara, and replaced with modern architecture.
-However, in many other parts of Stockholm (such as in Gamla stan, Södermalm, Östermalm, Kungsholmen and Vasastan), many "old" buildings, blocks and streets built before the modernism and functionalism movements took off in Sweden (around 1930–35) survived this era of demolition.
-Throughout the century, many industries shifted away from industrial activities into more high-tech and service industry areas.
+Stockholm became a modern and ethnically diverse city in the latter half of the 20th century.
+Many historical buildings were torn down during the modernist era, including substantial parts of the historical district of Klara (which caused major controversy), and replaced with modern architecture.
+However, in many other parts of Stockholm (such as in Gamla stan, Södermalm, Östermalm, Kungsholmen and Vasastan), many older buildings, blocks and streets built before the modernism and functionalism movements survived this era of demolition.
+Throughout the century, many industries shifted away from industrial activities into more high-tech and service industry areas, which still dominate the city's economy today.

-Stockholm's metropolitan area is one of the fastest-growing regions in Europe, and its population is expected to number 2.5 million by 2024.
+Stockholm's metropolitan area has become one of the fastest-growing regions in Europe.
 In 2020 alone, Stockholm's population increased by 1,477.
-As a result of this massive population growth, there has been a proposal to build densely packed high-rise buildings in the city centre connected by elevated walkways.
+As a result of this massive population growth, there has been a proposal to build densely packed high-rise buildings in the city centre connected by elevated walkways, though these have been opposed by several groups.